-See this article for 2015 and 2016 Earned Income Tax Credit figures released by the IRS
+** See this article for the latest Earned Income Tax Credit adjustments released by the IRS

 [Updated following SOTU speech] Following President Obama’s state of the union speech and in addition to the items below, he had some good news on expanding the Earned Income Tax Credit (EITC) for 2016, which actually partisan support.
 The EITC supplements the wages of low income workers, and especially working mothers, lifting more children out of poverty than any other single federal program.
 Because it is a tax credit it is money straight in the pockets (refund) of recipients or reduces the amount of tax they owe.
 Over 7 million families are eligible for the EITC last year, though only about 70% actually claim it.
 The EITC and $500 second earner credit would benefit working families.
 Here are the President’s official remarks on these items from the speech:

 Expanding the EITC for Workers without Children and Noncustodial Parents

 The President’s plan to help working families get ahead incorporates his proposed childless worker EITC expansion, reducing poverty and hardship for 13.2 million low-income workers struggling to make ends meet while promoting employment.
 The President’s proposal would double the EITC for workers without qualifying children, increase the income level at which the credit phases out, and make it available to workers age 21 and older.
 Ways and Means Committee Chairman Ryan has endorsed the President’s proposed expansion, while other members of Congress have put forward similar proposals.